 4. Lymphoma

 According to the American Society for the Prevention of Cruelty to Animals, lymphoma is one of the most common illnesses that Bengal cat owners make claims for through their pet insurance companies.
-Lymphoma affects lymphocytes, a kind of white blood cell, so the cancer can be found anywhere, including the gastrointestinal tract, lymph nodes, lymph nodes, and kidneys.
+Lymphoma affects lymphocytes, a kind of white blood cell, so the cancer can be found anywhere, including the gastrointestinal tract, lymph nodes, and kidneys.

-5. Bilateral Luxating Patellas
+5. Bilateral Luxating Patella

 6. Anesthesia Sensitivity